The truth about Washington State divorce is that it is really two completely different events.

 As the process continues, you may feel upset and wronged by the actions of your spouse.
 This is human nature.
 Compared to your emotional state, the legal process for a Washington State divorce may seem dry and uncaring.
 While it may be difficult, it’s important not to resolve the emotional impact of divorce through the legal process.
 The emotional pain of divorce will fade in time, while the legal requirements of your divorce will be in effect for years or even decades to come.

-In the eyes of the court, Washington State divorce is a technical procedure which terminates the current legal relationship of the parties.
+In the eyes of the court, Washington State divorce is a technical procedure that terminates the current legal relationship of the parties.

 This termination is accomplished through a series of steps, many of which involve providing large amounts of information to the court.
 The numerous steps may seem complex and confusing.
 Especially considering how little paperwork is required to get married, the documentation required to get divorced can seem overwhelming.